Tharun21-Leo/Data_Analysis_Projects/README.md

 # Data_Analysis_Projects
-This will contain about my  Data Analysis and Visualization projects
+This repository will contain about my Data Analysis and Visualization projects.